vinyasmusic/signoz.io/src/pages/case-study/instasafe.md

 title:  How InstaSafe chose SigNoz over Grafana and Elastic APM to power their observability needs
 slug: instasafe
 image: /img/case_study/instasafe-banner.png
+authors: [pranay]

 ---

 # How InstaSafe chose SigNoz over Grafana and Elastic APM to power their observability needs

-*I sat down with Bhaswanth, Software Architect at <a href = "https://instasafe.com" rel="noopener noreferrer nofollow" target="_blank" >InstaSafe</a> to understand how they use SigNoz at InstaSafe.
+*We sat down with Bhaswanth, Software Architect at <a href = "https://instasafe.com" rel="noopener noreferrer nofollow" target="_blank" >InstaSafe</a> to understand how they use SigNoz at InstaSafe.
 Here’s a few snippets from our conversation (edited for legibility)*

 ![Instsafe Case Study](/img/case_study/instasafe-banner.png)